aniketraj30/FinTrans/README.md

-💸 AI-Based Personal Finance Coach
+💼 FinTrans – Finance Transformation Tracker

-An AI-powered financial assistant designed to help users manage spending, track expenses, and receive intelligent financial insights in real time.
+A robust financial transaction tracking system designed to process large-scale financial data with real-time analytics, anomaly detection, and high reliability.
-This project combines Node.js, FastAPI, and OpenAI APIs to deliver personalized financial recommendations, secure data handling, and real-time analytics — all hosted on AWS for scalability and reliability.
+This project uses Node.js, Python (FastAPI), and SQL to deliver seamless tracking of 5,000+ daily records with <200 ms latency — ensuring accuracy, compliance, and performance in financial auditing and reporting.

 📌 Table of Contents